 External decorations Visually inspected.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.
+Garages and permanent outbuildings Visually inspected.
+There is no garage.
+Outbuildings comprise a brick and corrugated iron store.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property bounded by stone and brick walls, being open to the side.
+There is an area of garden ground to the rear bounded by timber fencing, hedging and stone walling.
 Ceilings Visually inspected from floor level.
-The ceilings appear to be a mix of timber lath and plaster and plasterboard.
+The ceilings are of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mix of plaster on the hard, timber lath and plaster and timber stud and plasterboard.
+The internal walls are of timber stud and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction, part concrete.
-The property was fully furnished and the floors were covered throughout and accordingly there was no view of the floor timbers/surfaces.
+The floors are of suspended timber construction with part of the ground floor being concrete.
+The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was restricted.
 We were unable to locate an access hatch to any sub-floor areas which may exist.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal doors are of timber.
-The kitchen has modern wall and base storage units.
-A timber staircase leads to attic floor level from the entrance hallway.
+A timber carpeted staircase leads to first floor level from the ground floor hallway.
+The kitchen has fairly modern base storage units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge has a solid fuel stove with a tiled hearth.
-The bedroom fireplace has been blocked off with the surround removed.
+All fireplaces have been blocked off with the surrounds removed.
 Internal decorations Visually inspected.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains supply of electricity.
-The electric meter and consumer unit are in the entrance hallway wall cupboard.
-Gas None.
+The electric meter and fusebox are in the ground floor hallway cupboard.
+3 7 1 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains supply of water.
 The kitchen has a stainless steel sink unit.
-The shower room has a modern three piece white suite.
-The en-suite cloakroom has a fairly modern white w.c. and wash hand basin.
+The shower room has a dated white wash hand basin with a more modern white w.c and a wet room shower area.
 There is no cold water storage tank required for this system.